-The 27th annual Australian and New Zealand Society of Criminology conference will be held in Sydney, New South Wales, Australia from 1 - 3 October 2014 at Sydney Law School, University of Sydney Camperdown.
+The 30th Annual Australian and New Zealand Society of Criminology conference will be held in Canberra, from 5-8 December 2017.

 Previous ANZSOC conferences